Coined quantum walks on the line: Disorder, entanglement, and localization: Conclusion and Outlook

-The Hadamard walk - often referred to as quantum analogue of the classical random walk - is a well-studied system that has been considered in a variety of different setups.
-Here, we addressed the question how quenched disorder in the coin operations influences CQWs.
-First, we observed clear differences in the quantum walker occupation probability: While for the Hadamard walk the occupation probability is characterized by two ballistically travelling peaks, the coin disorder hinders this ballistic spreading.
-Instead we observed dynamics that is significantly slowed down as evidenced by the mixing ratio and the state fidelity.
-In particular, we see that a new centre peak emerges that becomes the asymptotically dominating feature of the occupation probability signaling walker localization.
-This is supported by an analysis of the mean squared displacement that reveals a sublogarithmic growth as opposed to a quadratic growth for the Hadamard walk or a linear growth for classical diffusion.
-Hence, the underlying dynamics is extremely slow and since the leading behavior of $\langle x^2 \rangle$ is not algebraic we contemplate that the walker localizes.
+The Hadamard walk, often referred to as quantum analog of the classical random walk, is a well-studied system that has been considered in a variety of different setups.
+Here, we addressed the question how quenched disorder in the coin operations influences \sw{properties of the quantum state of} CQWs.
+First, we \sw{confirmed that the disorder we introduce leads to a localization as it is expected.
+As indicators for the localization we observed the suppression of the ballistically traveling peaks in the walker occupation probability along with the the emergence of a new, prominent center peak and the sublogarithmic growth of the mean square displacement.}

+\sw{Next, we investigated the effects of the localization on the mixing properties of the CQW.
+To our surprise, we found an initial regime in which the disordered system is more uniformly distributed than the Hadamard walk.
+However, asymptotically the localization forces the quantum state to be significantly different from the flat distribution.}